eunjios/eunjios.github.io/_pages/about.md

 ---
-title: "👩🏻‍💻 About Me"
+title: "About Me"
 permalink: /about/
 layout: single
 author_profile: true
 ---

-Hi!👋 I am Eunji Lee.
+Hi!
+I am Eunji Lee.
 This blog is to record projects and study swift.

 ## Interests
 * iOS